lambda-build-tipsease/build-tipsease-ui/README.md

 # build-tipsease-ui-Hugo-Martinez
-Monday= Start to work on the HTML structure and design
+Monday:git commit Research for pictures, and data tools for the design Start to work on the HTML structure and design